Alyemeni47/Alyemeni47/README.md

   Currently building and managing **NexaCoin**, a cutting-edge Solana-based cryptocurrency focused on speed, scalability, and innovation.
 Stay tuned for exciting updates!

 - 💡 **What I’m Learning**
-  - Smart contract development on Solana and Binance Smart Chain (BSC).
+  - Smart contract development on Solana Network.
   - Advanced tokenomics and crypto marketing strategies.

 - 💬 **Ask Me About**